AkashNeil/akashneil/README.md

 ⚡ What I do ?

-I help humanity progress by enabling the transfer of data and information throughout the world.
+I help humanity progress by enabling & facilitating the transfer of data / information / knowledge throughout the world.

 ⚡ How ?